-Contractors and subcontractors with the Department of Defense (DoD) are required to meet certain compliance requirements and achieve their Cybersecurity Maturity Model Certification (CMMC) to bid on or be awarded contracts.
+Contractors and subcontractors with the Department of Defense (DoD) will soon be required to meet certain cybersecurity standards to comply with the Cybersecurity Maturity Model Certification (CMMC) 2.0 program to bid on or be awarded contracts.

-Hartman’s C-level business and technology leaders will conduct an independent assessment of an organization’s readiness for the certification and determine appropriate next steps.
-Then, Hartman works directly with leadership to develop a plan to close gaps and work toward certification at the most appropriate level.
+Hartman’s C-level business and technology leaders will conduct an independent assessment of an organization’s readiness for the program and determine appropriate next steps.
+Then, Hartman works directly with leadership to develop a plan to close gaps and work toward meeting the cybersecurity standard at the appropriate level.
 Hartman is not a C3PAO or certified assessor.

 Protecting National Security

 The CMMC is a unified cybersecurity standard focused on protecting Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
-There are five tiered certification levels, starting with Level 1 that indicates a company follows “basic cyber hygiene” practices and advancing to Level 5 that proves a company’s proficiency in detecting and responding to threats.
+There are three tiered compliance levels, starting with Level 1 that indicates a company follows “basic cyber hygiene” practices and advancing to Level 3 that proves a company’s proficiency in detecting and responding to threats.

-Unlike past regulations focused on cybersecurity, including the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, contractors will need an independent third party assessor to confirm their compliance.
+Unlike past regulations focused on cybersecurity, including the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, contractors will either perform a self-assessment or contract with an independent third party assessor to confirm their compliance.

-To protect national security, the Cybersecurity Maturity Model Certification (CMMC) expands on NIST 171 by adding additional requirements and requiring all Department of Defense (DoD) contractors and subcontractors to comply with certain standards.
+To protect national security, the Cybersecurity Maturity Model Certification (CMMC) 2.0 expands on NIST SP 800-171 by adding additional requirements and requiring all Department of Defense (DoD) contractors and subcontractors to comply with certain standards.

 Essentially, to win contracts and do business with the DoD, an organization needs to prove that their cybersecurity maturity is at the appropriate level.

-Here are answers to some of the most frequently asked questions around the CMMC:
+Here are answers to some of the most frequently asked questions around the CMMC 2.0:

-Any business that contracts or subcontracts with the DoD will need to obtain a CMMC to bid for and win future contracts.
+Any business that contracts or subcontracts with the DoD will need to comply with CMMC 2.0 to bid for and win future contracts.

-The CMMC model expands on NIST 171 by adding additional requirements.
-However, CMMC does not allow for companies to conduct self-assessments.
-Organizations must now prove their cyber capabilities to certified assessors to be granted CMMC certification.
-Additionally, the CMMC model has five levels of practices and processes.
+The CMMC 2.0 model expands on NIST SP 171 by adding additional requirements.
+CMMC does allow for level 1 and 2 companies to conduct self-assessments.
+Organizations requiring level 3 (and some level 2) must prove their cyber capabilities to certified assessors to be granted CMMC 2.0 certification.
+Additionally, the CMMC 2.0 model has three levels of practices and processes.

-Not all contracts will require the highest levels of certification.
-The goal is for certification to be cost-effective and affordable for small businesses to implement at lower levels.
-Once achieved, certification is valid for three years.
+Not all contracts will require the highest levels of compliance.
+The goal is for compliance to be cost-effective and affordable for small businesses to implement at lower levels.

 Will this expand beyond the DoD?